transformgovsg/landing-zone/src/content/blog/20240101-gds-transformers.md

 And the rest is history - the team is now working closely with MOH to implement Sense on the National Platform for Healthcare Claims in April 2024.
 Beyond the commitment to MOH, they are also looking to partner many other government agencies as well.

 ## We are taking a step of faith in 2024.
-The team is looking to harvest problem statements in healthcare, and scale up these products across the public service
+The team is looking to harvest problem statements in healthcare, and scale up these products across the public service.

 As if living on borrowed time, I am asking to have my time at GovTech extended for one more year, to venture into greenfield areas with the team.
 As the entire team transits responsibly from their current projects, we are hoping to find our third and fourth (and even more) opportunities in healthcare, and eventually scaling up solutions across the public service.
 We are also bringing along our private sector partners with us, in keeping with the spirit that augmented resources are as much of an engineering asset as our own GovTechies.